brodieaustin/poisoned-well-novel/poisoned-well.md

 "We can only hope that his memory is as bad as he said."

 "Look at him," was Manan's reponse.
-"He doesn't even look like he knows we exist now."
+"He does not even look like he knows we exist now."

 "Yes, for now.
 But when a man's life hangs in the balance, it is amazing what he can suddenly remember."